 NOTE: The recommended time to include the notice of accepting voters with certain disabilities on a political subdivision's website is when the notice of election is also posted on the website.
 (Secs.
 63.0013 & 85.007(d)).
 See Note 14 regarding notice on accepting voters with certain disabilities.

-Sunday, October 29, 2017 (9th day before election day)
+Wednesday, October 30, 2019 (4th business day before election day; 6th day before election day)